 As with many roles, males have dominated the SEO scene since it started.
 They get more recognition, better-paying jobs, and take the biggest slots of speaker lineups.
 This report won’t change all of that, but it can certainly play a part, looking into the area where a lot of these big SEO names make their mark - publications.

 There are women trying to make a difference, but they need publications to play their part too in order for the tables to finally turn.

 There’s a huge lack of diversity in SEO

-Browsing SEO publications every week I found there were the same male faces everywhere I looked.
+Browsing SEO publications every week in order to write the #SEOwomen Twitter threads, I found there were the same male faces everywhere I looked.
 The same names were getting the same coverage, giving them an unfair advantage when it came to exposure, career progression and pay.

 This isn’t just an SEO issue - it’s a problem across almost every industry, but SEO is where I work, and where I’ve experienced the issue first-hand.

 But why does it matter?
 Well, featuring in SEO publications can really drive your career.
 It puts you in front of the right people, gives you credibility and can build a strong network.
 This, in turn, gives you even more opportunities.

 The lack of representation in these publications is one of the reasons women are at a disadvantage in the SEO industry.
 They’re naturally seen as being less credible because their voices simply aren’t out there.